koddr/wonderful-readme-stats/README.md

 REPOSITORY_NAME=your-repo-name
 ```

-- Then, click the **Deploy the stack** button on the bottom of the page.
+- Then, click to the **Deploy the stack** button on the bottom of the page.
 - After starting the container, the backend will be available at `http://YOUR-SERVER-IP:8080`.
 - To test the `wonderful-readme-stats` backend, open your browser and navigate to:
   - `http://YOUR-SERVER-IP:8080/github/<OWNER>/<NAME>/stargazers.png` to see the stargazers statistics of the repository in the auto-generated PNG image.